 How disappointed I was when I came to find out they were using my open shelf images to claim that open shelving like mine was going to start disappearing in 2016.
 It was a fad, a trend, and on its way out.

-Well friends, open shelving hasn’t gone anywhere.
+Well, friends, open shelving hasn’t gone anywhere.
 But the thought sparked some of my curiosity and I started wondering what others thought about open shelving, so I started bringing up the topic on social media from time to time.
-I’ll save my opinionated thoughts until the end, but what I found in my asking were some very strong opinions on the matter that caused me to think, “Is open shelving in fact still in, or on its way out”?
+I’ll save my opinionated thoughts until the end, but what I found in my asking were some very strong opinions on the matter that caused me to think, “Is open shelving still in, or on its way out”?

 Source: Our House